-Climate models and projections: what's under the hood
+Climate models and projections: a brief explanation

 Weather models are used to create forecasts for just a few days at a time.
 Climate is more complicated because it’s about average conditions over long periods of time.

 Therefore, climate models use just the most necessary parts of the system—such as ocean and atmosphere variability, land surface conditions, carbon or water cycles, or “forcings” such as solar activity or greenhouse gasses—to provide projections for long-term planning.

 The usefulness of climate models is evident when we compare observed historical climate and simulated data—the models capture the most important climate patterns.

 This 13-minute video—featuring SNAP's Nancy Fresco and Katie Spellman, a postdoctoral fellow at the UAF International Arctic Research Center—explains the importance and relevance of computer modeling in making sense of climate change.

 SNAP uses a subset of model data